Lifecycle hooks

 class ErrorFallback(Component):

-template = """
+template: types.django_html = """

-{% slot "content" default / %}
+{% slot "default" default / %}

 """

-html, error = yield template.render(context)
+result, error = yield lambda: template.render(context)

 else: